piotr-bak/monikamozdzen.com/README.md

 ## MONIKA MOŻDŻEŃ PORTFOLIO WEBSITE

-Repository with the source code of a project I implemented for Monika Możdżeń, Warsaw-based interior designer.
+Repository with the source code of a project I implemented for Monika Możdżeń, Warsaw-based interior designer (shared with Cilent's permission).

 ## Why is it here?
 In this project, the elegant and understated visual design is mirrored by the lightweight implementation, with minimal JS use (and maximum Lighthouse score in mind).